letaron/rumake/README.md

 ### Passing arguments

+You can pass down arguments from the CLI to the task's instruction and choose wich instruction will receive it, and where.

 #### Default behavior

-If the task consist of a simple intruction, CLI args are forward to the end.
+If the task consist of a simple intruction, CLI args are appened to the end.

 With this configuration
 ```yaml